codecrafters-io/build-your-own-redis/stage_descriptions/aof-01-uj3.md

 ### Notes

 - You don't need to set up anything related to AOF persistence at this stage.
-You'll only need to set up the default values of `dir`, `appendonly`, `appenddirname`, `appendfilename`, and `appendfsync`.
+You only need to set up the default values of `dir`, `appendonly`, `appenddirname`, `appendfilename`, and `appendfsync`.